November 2017: BOTTICELLI THROUGH THE VEILED LAYERS

 With respect to historical context, it is a well-documented fact that Vespucci was a first European to discover cocoa’s medicinal effects.
 Furthermore, Vespucci learned that quinine relieved malaria fever.
 Could that have been a purpose for some of his Spanish voyages after Trilogy’s production?
 If so, how did these facts tie into Botticelli’s iconography?

-The answer, of course, hidden within the layers of Botticelli's masterpieces, virtually stares right out at us.
+The answer, of course, hiding within the layers of Botticelli's masterpieces, virtually stares right out at us.
 Primavera’s entire surface, for instance, is coated with plant life, some of which imitate the star-shaped Quina Flower and Quinine tree, which grow wild in Peru’s Altiplano region and Lake Titicaca.
-Moreover, images of medicine embedded into the Trilogy’s natural landscapes correspond precisely to Montezuma’s Gardens, Texcotzingo, in a cultivated “pharmacopeia”, or lab.
+Moreover, images of medicine embedded into the Trilogy’s natural landscapes correspond precisely to Montezuma’s Gardens, Texcotzingo, in a cultivated “pharmacopeia”, or virtual lab.
 Unbelievably, that curved, circular patch of Peruvian royal land is shell-shaped, just as that upon which Venus stands.
-All in all, this probably is not enough to absolutely confirm that the Medici only represented one part of Botticelli's dualistic themed patronage, and thus, message.
-Don't forget, you read this here first!
+All in all, this probably is not enough to absolutely confirm that the Medici and its related poetic heritage only represented only one part of Botticelli's dualistic themed patronage, and thus, message.
+Don't forget, you read this here first.

 Though we could extend this list for miles, the point is that there is a conscious effort to suppress the truth about message on both the side of artist, historian, and art historian.
-If we are to extract precise messages from these works of art to get at the truth, then definitely they must be more thoroughly examined with respect to context.
+If we are to extract precise messages from these works of art to get at the truth, then the iconography must be more thoroughly examined with respect to context.

-In this spirit, the most worthwhile lessons in art history do not dwell on mundane, disconnected facts, but focus on those which emerged directly from the age and secular spirituality of the artist and his patrons.
-This would mean examining meaning from multiple themes and purposes, and then assessing those facts logically.
+In this spirit, the most worthwhile lessons in art history do not dwell on mundane, disconnected facts, but focus on those which emerged directly from the age and secular spirituality of the artist and most of all, his patrons.
+This would entail an examination of meaning via multiple themes and purposes, and then assessment of facts according to context.